MianUsamaIjaz/Weather-API/README.md

 The Weather API is a RESTful web service that provides weather information for specific locations.
 It allows developers to retrieve current weather conditions, forecasts, and other related data for integration into their applications.

+You can access the website from here: https://weather-api-z0di.onrender.com

 ## 🌟 Features

 - **Current Weather**: Get real-time weather information for a specific location, including temperature, humidity, wind speed, and more.